yverdon/geocity/docs/OAuth2_Qgis.md

 ## Connect to the new external application with QGIS

-**⚠ Configuration is probably not totally correct, this documentation is still in progress, find how to configure correctly and fix it**

 - Add a WFS layer
 - Create a new connection to a server
   - Set a name